Last updated: July 6, 2026

 - Are their efforts aligned with brand positioning and client experience goals?

-- Do they bring expertise that my in-house team cannot easily replicate?
+- Do they bring expertise my in-house team cannot easily replicate?

 Evaluate Results Over Activity

+A vendor that produces deliverables but no outcomes is underperforming, no matter how busy it looks.
 A common trap is confusing “busy” with “valuable.”
-A vendor might deliver reports, campaigns, or assets, but if those do not create meaningful outcomes, the relationship is underperforming.
+A vendor might deliver reports, campaigns, or assets, but if those do not create meaningful results, the relationship is costing more than it returns.
 Focus your evaluation on:

 - Impact on revenue and client retention